Skip to content

 Terminal window

-cliq settings integrations.github.base_branch main --global
+cliq settings agents.git.github.base_branch main --global

 Booleans and numbers are coerced automatically: